dtinth/thaiWitter3/README.md

 - **User/List Timeline** — Press <kbd>Ctrl+U</kbd> and type in the `username` or `username/list-slug` to view it.

 - **List Updates Timeline** — Press <kbd>Ctrl+U</kbd> and type in the `username/list-slug!` to view only the latest tweet of each member in the list, sorted chronologically.
 Very useful if you have a list of your friends and want to see what they up to after you haven’t used Twitter for a while.

+- **Retweeting** — thaiWitter supports retweeting, years before Twitter finally implemented it.
+You can retweet private tweet or even direct messages (but it will give you a warning.)

 - **Undo Tweet** — Press <kbd>Ctrl+Z</kbd> after tweeting to delete it tweet and put the tweet text back into the input box.